Filippo-Venturini/asmd23-public-models/README.md

 The above code return p = 2.63212 which is wrong.

-### Third approach: asking for a simulation
+### Model checking (Third approach): asking for a simulation

-In this last phase, after providing the model of the CTMC I directly asked to `ChatGPT` to perform a simple simulation for verify the property and provide the predicted result, but also in this case the answer was incorrect.
+In this last phase, after providing the model of the CTMC I directly asked to `ChatGPT` to perform a simple simulation for verify the property and provide the predicted result, but also in this case it tried to perform some calculations based on wrong assumptions and so the answer was incorrect.

 ### Conclusions

 `ChatGPT 3.5` knows all the theoretical elements of PRISM and in general of CTMC and stochastic properties.
 It can understand PRISM syntax and so explain correctly a CTMC model or a stochastic property.
-So this LLM could be usefull for helping to understand a model or a property that which seems complicated to human's eye.
+So this LLM could be usefull for helping to understand a model or a property which seems complicated to human's eye.

 Regarding the model checking howerver, `ChatGPT 3.5` is not usable at all, it always tries to make the user use other Model Checking tool and if it's forced to perform the check by itself, it tries to calculate mathematically the result following always a different and not solid approach that leads at wrong results.
 So it's not able to perform simple model checking or even predicting simulation's result.